Police: Warren County man fired upon Latham businesses

 “Why?
-Like why would you do to someone’s business their livelihood.
-Or risk somebody’s life like that?” said Acker who owns Ultimate Nutrition on Route 9 in Latham.
+Like, why would you do that to someone’s business?
+Their livelihood?
+Or risk somebody’s life like that?” said Acker, who owns Ultimate Nutrition on Route 9 in Latham.
 She considers herself lucky.
 Her energizing teas and protein shakes business was left unscathed after flying bullets damaged the businesses on both side of hers.

 “Very random that it happened and very odd.
 The whole thing was odd,” she added.